jaanli/jaan.io/_posts/2013-07-19-smoked-salmon-open-faced-sandwich.md

 This is easiest to eat with knife and fork due to the olive oil.
 Serve with a glass of wine or whole milk depending on the time of day.

-[^1]: Aim to buy fresh 'chunk' smoked salmon (ideally, never frozen).
+[^1]: Aim to buy fresh 'chunk' sushi-grade smoked salmon (ideally, never frozen) from your local fishmonger.
 Slice it with a sharp knife to your preferred thickness.
 This allows you to achiveve thinner slices than the pre-sliced smoked salmon from normal grocery stores.

 <figure>
 	<img src="/images/smoked-salmon-9.jpg"></a>